 The wanderer prospect knows they have a problem; it just isn’t a priority to resolve it yet.
 Often, they’re too busy to be concerned with fixing the issue, so you have to appeal to them by waiting to agree on their terms.
 For example, be highly flexible and move around appointments if it means they choose that date.

 While they present as well informed about the problem and the currently available solutions, the know-all prospect also believes they have nothing to learn from the salesperson.
-To sell to the stubborn know-all prospect who brushes off suggestions, first, try to determine how accurate their knowledge is and then help them visualise what it would be like not to implement or purchase your solution.
+To sell to the stubborn know-all prospect who brushes off suggestions.

 9. Great White Whales